What is a Pastoral Team?

 - Referrals to outside services and support

 - Full time Pastoral Support.
-Miss McKnight and Mrs Boden are available daily to help with any concerns a parent wishes to discuss
+Miss McKnight is available daily to help with any concerns a parent wishes to discuss

 - The Headteacher, Mr McDonald, is always available to speak with parents.
 Please call the office to arrange an appointment